David-Tam/ML-Wine-Quality-Prediction/README.md

 ## Logistic Regression (LR) Approach

-First method attemped is the Logistic Regression, which is quite a common method for binary classification.
-Since it is not clear how close are the values for each parameter, Ridge Regression is chosen for the regulariztion to prevent overfitting.
-As this is not too computational expensive, maximum iteration is set to be 1500.
+The Logistic Regression is a common method for binary classification.
+As we want to keep all parameters, Ridge Regression, instead of LASSO, is chosen for the regulariztion to prevent overfitting.
+Also, the maximum iteration is set to be 1500 since it is not too computational expensive.

-After that the fitting was performed and made a prediction with the test set.
+After that the fitting was performed, a prediction is made with the test set.
 ![alt text](images/1h.png)

 First, let's check the confusion matrix: